Bank of England says lenders must do more to shore up cyber defences

 "These still matter.
 But cyber changes the game.
 Cyber is a dynamic, intelligent and adaptive threat.
 In the cyber arms race, costs are stacked in favour of the attacker, not the defender," Gracie said.

-He said banks must invest in ways to identify threat and cyber attacks, a task that should not be left just to junior "technologists".
+He said banks must invest in ways to identify threat and cyber attacks, a task that should not be left just to junior "technologist".

 "All parts of an organisation need to understand cyber risk and their responsibilities towards improved cyber hygiene.
 This includes Board level engagement," Gracie said.

-Craig Balding, group head of cyber risk at Barclays (BARC.L), said the bank was evolving its approach to cyber risk, making a distinction between cyber and technology systems.

-"Cyber has the attention of our board, no question about it," he told the conference.
-"I don't know if we can ever be ahead of the threat as a commercial organisation."
+It was not realistic that banks and the authorities will ever build an "impermeable perimeter" but instead focus on having the capability to continually adapt to the cyber threats and respond to them.

-Gracie said banks were already spending significant amounts of money on building their defences but they were not testing them on a regular basis.
+Banks are already spending significant amounts of money on building their defences but they are not testing them on a regular basis, he said.